-This year, on Saturday June 28, the Unitarian Universalist Association (UUA) will cosponsor WaterFire Providence under the theme “Love Reaches Out,” honoring our belief that love is justice and witnessing for the power of love to change the world in radical, faithful ways.
+On Saturday June 28, the Unitarian Universalist Association (UUA) cosponsored WaterFire Providence under the theme “Love Reaches Out,” honoring our belief that love is justice and witnessing for the power of love to change the world in radical, faithful ways.

 WaterFire is a non-profit riverfront community arts festival whose mission is to foster community engagement and creatively transform the city.
 The festival includes music, art, ritual, and the signature feature of lighting braziers of wood on the river.
 It is a celebration of community, the arts, and the natural world.

 As the UU World reported, "tens of thousands of people joined in with Unitarians Universalists at the dramatic WaterFire event on Saturday night in downtown Providence, RI.
 As night fell, Unitarian Universalists in their bright yellow Standing on the Side of Love t-shirts were easy to spot in the enormous crowds lining the riverbanks, as torch bearers on boats lit a series of 80 giant braziers in the middle of the city’s three rivers.
 As the flames reached high, music that expressed the GA theme, Love Reaches Out, filled the night air."
 Read the whole story and check out photos and social media posts from the event.

 Where is Our Energy?
 Witness for Earth, Our Communities, and Our Future